tbz-pariv/tbzuploader/README.rst

 Generic http upload tool.

-If the http upload was successfull, files get moved to a "done" sub directory.
+If the http upload was successfull, local files get moved to a "done" sub directory.

 The upload is considered successfull by tbzuploader if the servers replies with http status `201 Created <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success>`_